 1915-1920 - The tournaments are held at West Side Tennis Club in Forest Hills, New York.

-1968 - The 'open era' starts.
-Professionals are allowed to compete with amateurs.
+1968 - The 'Open Era' starts.
+Professionals are now allowed to compete with amateurs.
 Name changes to the U.S. Open.
 Arthur Ashe is the first winner of the newly named tournament.

 1978 - The National Tennis Center at Flushing Meadows Corona Park becomes the site of the U.S. Open.